tiro-is/heyra/README.md

 # Heyra - Icelandic speech recognition for Android

-The Heyra project provides two loosely coupled components, an implementation of Android's speech recognition interface and an intent handler activity for speech recognition actions from other applications.
+The Heyra project provides three loosely coupled components, an implementation of Android's speech recognition interface, an intent handler activity for speech recognition actions from other applications and an input method service (i.e. virtual keyboard).

 Heyra provides an implementaion of [`android.speech.RecognitionService`](https://developer.android.com/reference/kotlin/android/speech/RecognitionService)